 Question: How long will Laser Vaginal Rejuvenation surgery take?

 Transcript: When we perform Laser Vaginal Rejuvenation, we have to discuss if it’s going to be a one, two, three, or four part procedure.
 If it is a one-part procedure it can be less than an hour.
-The average Laser Vaginal Rejuvenation procedure takes approximately two hours, but if there is Urinary Stress Incontinence and other defects that we are trying to take care of, it could take up to four hours.
+The average Laser Vaginal Rejuvenation procedure takes approximately two hours, but if there is Urinary Stress Incontinence and other defects that we are trying to take care of, it could take up to three to four hours.

 Question: How do you minimize pain during cosmetic vaginal surgery?